Complaints

 Summary of our Complaints Process

-Contact us to tell us about your complaint.
+Please contact us to tell us about your complaint.
+You can report complaints in any way you choose including by e-mail, phone, text message, whatsapp message, in person at the office or on the website.
 Tell us what is wrong and how you feel we can put things right.
-We will confirm receipt of your complaint in writing.
-You can contact us through any method you choose, including in writing, over the phone, by e-mail or in person at the office.We will respond formally and propose how we will address the situation.
+We will confirm receipt of your complaint in writing.We will respond formally and propose how we will address the situation.

 If you are not happy with the response and what we have done to rectify the situation you can escalate your complaint to stage 2, where a more senior officer will review the case and will respond formally.